whitphx/stlite/README.md

 ## Resources

-- [📖 Streamlit meets WebAssembly - stlite, by whitphx](https://www.whitphx.info/posts/20221104-streamlit-wasm-stlite/): A blog post covering from some technical surveys to the usages of the online editor _stlite sharing_, self-hosting apps, and the desktop app bundler.
+- [📖 Streamlit meets WebAssembly - stlite, by whitphx](https://www.whitphx.info/posts/20221104-streamlit-wasm-stlite/): A blog post covering from some technical surveys to the usages of the online editor _Stlite Sharing_, self-hosting apps, and the desktop app bundler.
-- [📺 "Serverless Streamlit + OpenCV Python Web App Tutorial", by 1littlecoder, YouTube](https://youtu.be/7Qja9ZAWcfw): A quick tutorial to develop an OpenCV image processing app with stlite that runs completely on browsers.
+- [📺 "Serverless Streamlit + OpenCV Python Web App Tutorial", by 1littlecoder, YouTube](https://youtu.be/7Qja9ZAWcfw): A quick tutorial to develop an OpenCV image processing app with _Stlite_ that runs completely on browsers.
 - [📖 "New library: stlite, a port of Streamlit to Wasm, powered by Pyodide", Streamlit Community](https://discuss.streamlit.io/t/new-library-stlite-a-port-of-streamlit-to-wasm-powered-by-pyodide/25556):
-  The stlite thread at the Streamlit online forum.
+  The Stlite thread at the Streamlit online forum.
 - [📺 "Stlite - Streamlit without Server - powered by Pyodide (WebAssembly)", by 1littlecoder, YouTube](https://youtu.be/VQdktxgbmmg):
   A quick tutorial with local app development and GitHub Pages deployment.
 - [📺 "How to Convert a Streamlit App to an .EXE Executable", by Fanilo Andrianasolo, YouTube](https://youtu.be/3wZ7GRbr91g):
-  A tutorial to convert a Streamlit app to an executable file with stlite and a demo to run it on an offline machine.
+  A tutorial to convert a Streamlit app to an executable file with _Stlite_ and a demo to run it on an offline machine.
 - [📖 "Is This the Easiest Way to Build Your Streamlit App?", by Shantala Mukherjee](https://onlyweb.hashnode.dev/is-this-the-easiest-way-to-build-your-streamlit-app)
 - [📖 "The Best Python Desktop App Framework?", by Caleb Robey at Depot Analytics](https://www.depotanalytics.co/post/the-best-python-desktop-app-framework)
 - [📖 "Python-Based Data Viz (With No Installation Required)", by Sam Minot](https://towardsdatascience.com/python-based-data-viz-with-no-installation-required-aaf2358c881)